Links on Android Authority may earn us a commission. Learn more.

-The Samsung Galaxy Watch 4 series mirrors the Apple Watch’s fitness features, offering an ECG, heart rate monitor, and a SpO2 sensor.
+The Samsung Galaxy Watch 5 series mirrors the Apple Watch’s fitness features, offering an ECG, heart rate monitor, and a SpO2 sensor.
 It also packs a body composition sensor, which calculates a wearer’s body makeup, from muscle to skeletal mass.
-While it now runs on Wear OS 3, giving it a new lick of paint and better app support, it’s incompatible with iPhones.
+It improves on the Galaxy Watch 4 in several areas.
+It now has a more comfortable fit, a new (yet to be activated) skin temperature sensor, and build quality improvements.

-However, starting at $249, it’s an excellent Apple Watch alternative for Android users.
+While it’s incompatible with iPhones, it’s an excellent Apple Watch alternative for Android users starting at $279.

 Garmin Venu 2 Plus